Xilinx/U25N-SmartNIC-Solution/docs/source/docs/ug1534-supportedservices.md

 ### 2.2.2 Port to VM or VM to Port

 In this configuration, traffic flows from the host or VMs to U25N physical ports, and vice versa.
-This configuration is achieved by creating virtual functions (VFs) corresponding to a physical function (PFs) using sfboot command (for more information refer to the Solarflare Server Adapter user guide at [https://support-nic.xilinx.com/wp/drivers](https://support-nic.xilinx.com/wp/drivers)).
+This configuration is achieved by creating virtual functions (VFs) corresponding to a physical function (PFs) using sfboot command (for more information refer to the Solarflare Server Adapter user guide at [Solarflare Server Adapter User Guide](https://www.xilinx.com/support/download/nic-software-and-drivers.html#drivers-software)).
 In this configuration packet switching is done by OVS.

 ### 2.2.3 VM to VM